technoon-org/technoon.org/organisers.md

 2. If you can commit to the full course, please reply to this email to let us know and help us confirm numbers.
 3. <Replace this step with any prep attendees need to perform, this is an example for PyNoon> Please test that the laptop you will be bringing to the course is able to access https://colab.research.google.com/ that we will be using for coding in the course.
 If you have any issues, please send us an email.
 4. We look forward to seeing you for the first session on <date and time of first session>!
 The venue is <venue info, including how to get there>
 5. Your time is valuable, and there's a lot to cover, so we're going to hit the ground running in the first session.
-Please make sure you're there at 11:30 sharp for the first session - we'll be helping make sure everyone is connected to the WiFi and set up to follow along with the live-coding lessons.
+Please make sure you're there at 11:30 sharp for the first session - we'll be helping make sure everyone is connected to the Wi-Fi and set up to follow along with the live-coding lessons.

 All the best,
 <course name> Organisers - <organiser names>